Kitaru

 Manage Secrets

-Use kitaru secrets ... to manage credentials and other sensitive values.
+Use kitaru secrets ... or the Python SDK helpers to manage credentials and other sensitive values.

 If you want the full LLM setup story — secret, model alias, and kitaru.llm() inside a flow — start with Secrets + Model Registration.